malekim/vue-listable/readme.md

 Default: false

 Allows user to click on header column.
-It emits event with information about clicked column and direction (descending or not).
+It emits event with information about clicked column and direction (ascending or not).

-##### descending
+##### ascending

 Type: Boolean

 Default: true

 Available when column is set to sortable.
-True means that sort is descending, false means that sort is ascending.
+True means that sort is ascending, false means that sort is descending.

 ### data